-In 2006, Alm ran two experiments to determine efficacy of five products to control Japanese beetle adults on foliage of Sargent cherry and shamrock linden.
-In both experiments, foliar applications were made and then a single terminal branch was selected from each plant with the top five treated leaves rated for percent Japanese beetle feeding damage on July 10, July 19, and July 31 (10, 19 and 31 DAT, respectively).
+In 2006, Alm conducted two experiments to determine efficacy of five products to control Japanese beetle adults on foliage of Sargent cherry and shamrock linden.
+In both experiments, foliar applications were made and then a single terminal branch was selected from each plant with the top five treated leaves rated for percent Japanese beetle feeding damage on Jul 10, Jul 19, and Jul 31 (10, 19 and 31 DAT, respectively).
 The mean percent feeding damage was calculated for the top five leaves.
-An overall mean percent feeding damage was calculated for mean percent feeding damage was calculated for the top five leaves.
+An overall mean percent feeding damage was calculated from four replicates.